open/close all folders

 - Beth decides it's finally time to release Boog into the wild, and takes Boog & Elliot (and Boog's teddy bear) to the higher part of the woods, where they'll be safe from the hunters' upcoming Open Season.

-- Shaw starts making his way to the forest, now thinking that the two animals are purposely conspiring against him, passing a motor home that he thinks is being driven by Mr. Weenie (but is actually driven by his owners Bob & Bobbie).
+- Shaw starts making his way to the forest, now thinking that the two animals are purposely conspiring against him, passing a motor home that he thinks is being driven by a Weiner dog named Mr. Weenie (but is actually driven by his owners Bob & Bobbie).
 Shaw quickly extends his paranoia to think he's the only defense against an animal uprising.

 - Elliot offers to help Boog get back to town, as long as he can be his partner & live in Beth's garage with him.